alyxshang/luhny.ts/README.markdown

 ### APIs

-To find out how to use this module and which APIs this module provides you will have to manually generate the documentation for this module using the `deno doc --html` command.
+To find out how to use this module and which APIs this module provides you will have to manually generate the documentation for this module using the `deno doc --html mod.ts` command.
+This command has to be run from the root of this repository.

 ### Importing